 A) What type of development?
-A1) Is the development for retail, Commercial or industrial use (e.g. Use Class A1, A2, A3, B1, B2, B8, C1, C2, D1, D2, sui generis) Yes (go to B below) No (go to A2 below) A2) Does the development add to the existing housing stock (Use Class C3, C4) Yes (go to C below) No (go to A3 below) A3) Does the development involve the loss of a community facility, e.g. village hall, school, place of worship, pub Yes (go to Dd below) No (no further assessment of the Welsh language required) B) Retail, Commercial or Industrial Use B1)Criteria 1a Policy PS 1 - does the development employ more than 50 workers and/ or covers 1,00 sq m or more floor area?
-Yes (go to diagram 6 in part C and Appendix 7 of the SPG to see how to prepare a Welsh Language Statement and Appendix 6 for a schedule of potential mitigation/improvement measures).
+A1) Is the development for retail, Commercial or industrial use (e.g. Use Class A1, A2, A3, B1, B2, B8, C1, C2, D1, D2, sui generis) Yes (go to B below) No (go to A2 below) A2) Does the development add to the existing housing stock (Use Class C3, C4) Yes (go to C below) No (go to A3 below) A3) Does the development involve the loss of a community facility, e.g. village hall, school, place of worship, pub Yes (go to Dd below) No (no further assessment of the Welsh language required) B) Retail, Commercial or Industrial Use B1) Would the floor area of a building that is the subject of the planning application exceed 1,000sq.m and/or will the proposal mean that there will be a need to employ more than 50 additional workers ?
+Yes (go to diagram 6 in part C and Appendix 7 of the SPG to see how to prepare a Welsh Language Statement and Appendix 6 for a schedule of potential mitigation/ improvement measures).
 No (go to Ch below) C) Housing development C1) Criterion 1b Policy PS 1 - will the development solely or in combination mean that the total number of housing units exceeds the indicative figure provided in Appendix 5 of the Plan 1 ?
-Yes (go to diagram 6 in part C and Appendix 7 of the SPG to see how to prepare a Welsh Language Statement and Appendix 6 for a schedule of potential mitigation/improvement measures).
-No (go to C 2 below) C2) Criterion 1c Policy PS 1 - if the development is for 5 or more housing units, does the development address the need for specific types of dwellings (e.g. in terms of number of bedrooms) set out in a Housing Local Needs Assessment (County), in a local housing needs study (community/ town council or other relevant area) Housing Register, Tai Teg Register (look at Appendix 3 of the SPG for information about these sources) Yes (go to D below) No (go to diagram 6 in part C and Appendix 7 of the SPG to see how to prepare a Welsh Language Statement and Appendix 6 for a schedule of potential mitigation/improvement measures).
+Yes (go to diagram 6 in part C and Appendix 7 of the SPG to see how to prepare a Welsh Language Statement and Appendix 6 for a schedule of potential mitigation/ improvement measures).
+No (go to C 2 below) C2) Criterion 1c Policy PS 1 - if the development is for 5 or more housing units, does the development address the need for specific types of dwellings (e.g. in terms of number of bedrooms) set out in a Housing Local Needs Assessment (County), in a local housing needs study (community/ town council or other relevant area) Housing Register, Tai Teg Register (look at Appendix 3 of the SPG for information about these sources) Yes (go to D below) No (go to diagram 6 in part C and Appendix 7 of the SPG to see how to prepare a Welsh Language Statement and Appendix 6 for a schedule of potential mitigation/ improvement measures).

-$^{^{\}rm 1}$ Contact the Joint Planning Policy Unit to obtain information about the current situation
+1 Contact the Joint Planning Policy Unit to obtain information about the current situation